Jules Wainstein Homeless? ‘RHONY’ Star’s Ex Caught Out Partying While Claiming He Is Broke

 “Mr. Wainstein hasn’t paid $10,000 on September 30 of 2016 or $10,000 on Oct 28, 2016, for tuition for the children, utilities, Uber, transportation, nanny and weekly groceries,” Mayefsky explained.
 “No payments.
 He has not paid tuition.
 The Uber account shuts off and on.
 There are constant terminations of service for Time Warner Cable.
 Council stated in September on the record, that Uber would be paid.”

-With Michael failing to pay rent and bills, Daily Mail reports that Jules is facing eviction.
+With Michael failing to pay rent and bills, the Daily Mail reported that Jules is facing eviction.
 Jules’ ex-husband owes her $20,000 for child support and over $34,000 for rent, none of which has been paid.
 A judge told Michael to get caught up at the end of September and again ordered him to pay $25,000 to Jules this past week.

 Michael’s net worth is believed to be around $25 million.
 The couple founded the firm Private Capital Group and tied the knot in 2008.
 Their marriage lasted until July of 2016, shortly after Jules Wainstein made her first appearance on the Real Housewives of New York.

-Reality Tea reports that Jules and Michael are scheduled for another hearing in February.
+Reality Tea reported that Jules and Michael are scheduled for another hearing in February.
 A judge is expected to review their case and determine if Michael is keeping up with his financial promises.
 If Michael doesn’t start paying rent and getting Jules caught up on bills, then he could face legal problems of his own.

 There’s no telling if Michael will start paying or not.
 According to NY Daily News, Michael’s lawyer blames his failing business for not meeting the financial obligations.
 In fact, Richardson told Judge Mike Katz that Michael was “caught between a rock and a hard place” after the divorce, and the negative media coverage didn’t help matters.